zitrusfrisch/HTML-StarterKit/readme.md

 iOS.js contains fixes for iOS related bugs: [iOS Viewport Scaling Bug](https://gist.github.com/901295), [Placeholder Bug in iOS 6](http://mooki83.tistory.com) and a script to hide the URL bar [Doing it right: skipping the iPhone url bar](http://remysharp.com/2010/08/05/doing-it-right-skipping-the-iphone-url-bar/) (which sadly does not work in iOS7 anymore).

 #### Polyfills
-Various plugins to enhance older versions of InternetExplorer and make them behave nicely: [Selctivizr](http://selectivizr.com) and [Selctivizr-Extended](http://github.com/keithclark/JQuery-Extended-Selectors) to add CSS3 psuedoclasses, [Respond.js](http://j.mp/respondjs) for Media Queries, a [Placeholder Plugin](https://github.com/mathiasbynens/jquery-placeholder) and the [HTML5shiv](https://github.com/aFarkas/html5shiv/).
+Various plugins to enhance older versions of InternetExplorer and make them behave nicely: [Selctivizr](http://selectivizr.com) and [Selctivizr-Extended](http://github.com/keithclark/JQuery-Extended-Selectors) to add CSS3 psuedoclasses, [Respond.js](http://j.mp/respondjs) for Media Queries and a [Placeholder Plugin](https://github.com/mathiasbynens/jquery-placeholder).

 #### functions.js
 Use functions.js for your personal javascripts and functions.

 ## Version-Log

+#### Version v2.3
++ Added Box-Sizing Reset in CSS
++ Re-added modernizr.js as there is hardly any case you don't need it
++ Minor performance tweaks and bug-fixing

 #### Version v2.2
 + Switched font-size unit to rem (including fallback for IE8) for FlexRows and FlexForm